nelsonroque/tidypollute/paper.md

 - **Enhancing accessibility** to environmental data for public health, environmental policy, and research.
 - **Laying the groundwork** for future environmental data integrations

-By offering a lightweight yet powerful R package, for now, tailored for [EPA AirData](https://aqs.epa.gov/aqsweb/airdata/download_files.html), this project aims to support users to make data-driven decisions regarding air quality policy, environmental exposures, and public health.
+By offering a lightweight yet powerful R package, for now, tailored for [EPA AirData](https://aqs.epa.gov/aqsweb/airdata/download_files.html) [@epa_airdata], this project aims to support users to make data-driven decisions regarding air quality policy, environmental exposures, and public health.

 If anyone's research depends on air quality data, this tool would make seamless the download and backup of this data, with just one line of code.